IsaacTomeho/VoiceAssistant/README.md

 Note: The script may not work properly if the required modules are not installed.
 To install the required modules, run the following command in your terminal:

 pip install -r requirements.txt
+*A chromedriver is needed for 'searchchrome' functionalities to work